Phantom of the Paradise: Plot

-Swan seduces Phoenix in her dressing room after the show with promises of stardom.
-As she leaves, she is spirited away by the Phantom to the roof.
-The Phantom tells Phoenix his true identity and implores her to leave The Paradise so Swan won't destroy her too.
-But Phoenix does not recognize or believe him and flees.
-At Swan's mansion, the Phantom observes Swan and Phoenix in a tight embrace.
-Heartbroken, he stabs himself through the heart with a bowie knife.
-However, Swan tells the Phantom that he cannot die until Swan himself has died.
-The Phantom attempts to stab Swan, but Swan is unharmed.
-Looking down at Winslow, Swan hisses in an almost reptilian voice, "I'm under contract, too."
+After the show, Swan promises Phoenix stardom.
+She is then confronted by Winslow, who implores her to leave The Paradise.
+However, Phoenix does not heed his warning.
+Winslow observes Swan and Phoenix in a tight embrace at Swan's mansion.
+Heartbroken, he stabs himself through the heart.
+Swan explains that Winslow cannot die until Swan himself has died.
+Winslow attempts to stab Swan, but he is unharmed, claiming he is "also under contract".

-Rolling Stone announces the wedding between Swan and Phoenix during Fausts finale.
-The Phantom learns that Swan made a pact with the Devil in 1953: Swan will remain youthful forever unless the videotaped recording of his contract is destroyed, and photos age and fester in his place.
-The tape reveals footage of Winslow signing his contract with Swan and a new one Swan made with Phoenix.
-On a live television camera, the Phantom realizes Swan is planning to have Phoenix assassinated during the ceremony.
-He destroys all the recordings and heads off to the wedding.
+Rolling Stone announces the wedding between Swan and Phoenix during the finale of Faust.
+Winslow learns that Swan made a pact with the Devil in 1953: Swan will remain youthful forever, and the videotaped recording of his contract will age and fester in his place.
+The only way to break the spell is to destroy the video.
+Winslow realizes Swan is planning to have Phoenix assassinated during the ceremony.
+He destroys all the recordings and heads to the wedding.

-During the wedding, an extravaganza with dancing women dressed as black birds (alluding to Swan Lake), the Phantom stops the assassin from hitting Phoenix; the Pope-costumed Philbin is shot and killed instead.
-The Phantom swings onto the stage and rips off Swan's mask, exposing him as a decaying monster on live television.
-A crazed Swan attempts to strangle Phoenix but the Phantom intervenes and stabs him repeatedly.
-In doing so, the Phantom's own stab wound reopens and he starts bleeding.
-As he is dying, Swan is carried around by the audience, who join in the mania, stabbing him.
-The dying Winslow removes his mask to reveal his own face and holds out a hand to Phoenix.
-Swan dies, allowing Winslow to die of his own wound.
-As Winslow succumbs, Phoenix finally recognizes him as the kind man she met at Swan's mansion and embraces him as he dies.
+During the wedding, Winslow stops the assassin from hitting Phoenix, with the bullet fatally wounding Philbin instead.
+Winslow swings onto the stage and rips off Swan's mask, exposing him as a decaying monster on live television.
+A crazed Swan attempts to strangle Phoenix, but Winslow intervenes and stabs him repeatedly, reopening his own wound in the process.
+Swan dies, and Winslow soon follows.
+As Winslow dies, Phoenix finally recognizes and embraces him.